-Some outputs/deliverables should be used by relevant groups (project partners or others) after the project's lifetime, in order to have a lasting effect on the programme area and the population.
+Some outputs/deliverables should be used by relevant groups (project partners or others) after the project's lifetime, in order to have a lasting effect on the territory and the population.
+For example, new practices in urban transport need to be used by local authorities to have cleaner air in the city, and the whole population will benefit from this.
 Please describe how your outputs/deliverables will be used after the project ends and by whom.